-The decision to suspend a Course is usually taken ahead of the annual recruitment cycle but there may be some decisions that are made no later than mid-July.
+The decision to suspend a Course is usually taken ahead of the annual recruitment cycle but there may be some decisions that are made no later than mid-July for undergraduate courses, and September for postgraduate taught courses.
 Any decision will consider the impact of the proposed suspension of recruitment on applicants and current students and the process for notifying students and applicants.
 Where the suspension of the Course is approved, the University will use all reasonable endeavours to safeguard the delivery of the Course for continuing students (known as "teach out").
 Where a decision to suspend recruitment to a Course is taken and offers have already been made, the University will notify all applicants promptly and offer support to transfer to another Course at the University or release applicants to another higher education provider.